Article ID: 2812409 - View products that this article applies to.

 You receive an email message from MSOnlineServicesTeam@MicrosoftOnline.com that contains the following error message:

 Note This article can also be used if you just want to request to increase the directory service quota in case you're planning to have more than the allowed number of objects in a Microsoft cloud service such as Office 365, Azure, or Windows Intune, and you don't use Active Directory synchronization.
 The current directory service quota in Azure Active Directory (Azure AD) is 50,000 objects.

 Error 016: Synchronization has been stopped.
 This company has exceeded the number of objects that can be synchronized.
 Contact Microsoft Online Services Support.

-This issue occurs because the number of objects that you created in your Windows Azure AD exceed your directory service limit.
-Windows Azure AD limits how many objects can be created by each organization.
-Groups, contacts, and user objects in your Windows Azure AD organization are counted as part of your organization's directory usage.
+This issue occurs because the number of objects that you created in your Azure AD exceed your directory service limit.
+Azure AD limits how many objects can be created by each organization.
+Groups, contacts, and user objects in your Azure AD organization are counted as part of your organization's directory usage.